RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 |   commands that the jobs needs to execute

-In the steps below you will download an example Slurm script,  python example script, submit slurm script to the scheduler and check the job output file.
+In the steps below you will download an example Slurm script,  python example script, submit Slurm script to the scheduler and check the job output file.

 All commands are executed on the cluster and all files are downloaded from the web server to the filesystem that is allocated to you on the cluster.